How to Apply for a Certificate

 Continuing Education Clock Hours

 Select this to learn more about Washington State’s requirements for continuing education that certified educators must complete to maintain their certification.
-The page provides information on approved clock hour providers (such as public-school districts and organizations approved annually by the Professional Educator Standards Board), guidance on using clock hours from STEM, Equity, Leadership, or Government-to-Government training toward renewal, and how Department of Health license hours can count as clock hours.
+The page provides information on approved clock-hour providers (such as public school districts and organizations approved annually by the Professional Educator Standards Board), guidance on using clock hours from STEM, Equity, Leadership, or Government-to-Government training toward renewal, and on how Department of Health license hours can count as clock hours.

 Step 5: Log in to E-Certification to Apply